 Thanks for checking out the references list for the freebie – ‘The 5 Biggest Fertility Myths that could be Stopping you from Getting Pregnant!’

 It’s really important to me that everything I teach and recommend is based on the latest scientific research.
-My goal is to support you on your journey with information that’s proven to give you your best chance of conception.
+My goal is to support you on your fertility journey with reliable, accurate information that’s proven to give you your best chance of conception.

 a.
 Robinson JE, et al. Increased pregnancy rate with use of the Clearblue Easy Fertility Monitor.
 Fertil Steril.
 2007 Feb 87(2):329–334

 b.
 Robinson JE, Ellis J. Mistiming of intercourse as a primary cause of failure to conceive: results of a survey on use of a home-use fertility monitor, Curr Med Res Opin.
 2007 Feb; 23(2):301-306

 c.
 Zinaman M, Johnson S, Ellis J, Ledger W. Accuracy of perception of ovulation day in women trying to conceive.
 Curr Med Res Opin.
 2012 May;26(5):749-54

 d.
 Righarts A, Dickson NP, Parkin L, Gillett WR.
 Ovulation monitoring and fertility knowledge: Their relations to fertility experience in a cross-sectional study.
 ANZJOG, 2017 March;57(4):412-419